18/03/2026

 Know when a shade is better than a curtain

-Not every awkward bathroom window should get curtains.
-If the window is very small, directly in a wet zone, or surrounded by tile that leaves little room for fabric, a shade may be the cleaner answer.
+Not every bathroom window should use curtains.
+If the window is very small, directly exposed to water, or surrounded by tile with little mounting space, a shade may be cleaner and easier to maintain.

-Lower-half privacy problem You want softness and daylight from above The window is directly exposed to water
+Lower-half privacy issue You want softness and daylight from above The window is directly exposed to water

-Narrow or shallow You have enough trim or wall space for a short rod There is very little mounting room
+Narrow or shallow window There is enough trim or wall space for a small rod There is very little mounting room

-Style-driven powder room The curtain will act as decor and privacy You want the smallest visual footprint
+Powder room The curtain can add style and privacy You want the smallest visual footprint

-Everyday family bathroom The fabric can stay clear of moisture and clean easily You need faster wipe-clean maintenance
+Family bathroom The fabric can stay clear of moisture You need a wipe-clean, low-maintenance option

-How to measure custom size curtains for awkward openings
+How to measure custom size curtains for awkward rental openings

 For oversized apartment windows

 Measure the full rod width if the curtains will mount outside the frame.
-Then decide how far you want the curtains to stack back when open.
-On very wide windows, stack-back matters because it changes how much daylight you keep when the curtains are pulled aside.
+Then decide how much space the panels need to stack at the sides when open.

-Then measure the drop from the rod to your intended finish point:
+Next, measure the drop from the rod to the finish point:

-• Just above the floor for a cleaner, easier-care look
+• Just above the floor for an easy-care look

 • Lightly touching the floor for a tailored finish